FAQs

 Your website says you’re sold out of tickets.
 I’m a musician/ dancer/ generally helpful person, can I get a ticket?

 No, sorry!
 Everyone at Skint is a volunteer and helps to make the festival happen, so we don’t have a separate allocation of tickets for volunteers.
-If the website says we’re sold out that means we’ve reached the maximum number of people we can comfortably fit in the venue, so sadly means we won’t be able to squeeze you in
+If the website says we’re sold out that means we’ve reached the maximum number of people we can comfortably fit in the venue, so sadly means we won’t be able to squeeze you in.

 I’m struggling with costs, can you help?